mrfoster/blueberry-food-website/data/locations/the-refreshment-room.md

 ---
 slug: /the-refreshment-room
 template: cafe
+title: The Refreshment Room - The Monsal Trail, Miller's Dale Station
 name: The Refreshment Room
 location: The Monsal Trail, Miller's Dale Station
 description: The Refreshment Room is operated by Blueberry Cafe and is set in a former railway building at Miller's Dale Station along the Monsal Trail